 Concluding the Enquiry: SA Legislation: CTSA - Amounts to be Included in Closure Notices

 You should never make an amendment in amounts that do not accord with your conclusions.
-There is no scope for revising your conclusions because you subsequently consider matters covered in the enquiry were not adequately reflected in the closure notice.
+There is no scope for revising your conclusions because you subsequently consider matters covered in the enquiry were not adequately reflected in the partial or final closure notice.